Miss Ohio's Outstanding Teen

-The Miss Ohio's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Ohio in the Miss America's Outstanding Teen pageant.
+The Miss Ohio's Teen competition is the pageant that selects the representative for the U.S. state of Ohio in the Miss America's Teen pageant.

-Cassandra Kurek of Bucyrus won the title of Miss Ohio's Outstanding Teen on June 15, 2022 at the Renaissance Theater in Mansfield, Ohio.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Allie Gray of Celina won the title of Miss Ohio's Teen on June 12, 2024 at the Renaissance Theater in Mansfield, Ohio.
+She will compete for the title of Miss America's Teen 2025.

 Results summary

 The following is a visual summary of the past results of Miss Ohio's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.